dequelabs/axe-core/doc/API.md

 The include exclude object is a JSON object with two attributes: include and exclude.
 Either include or exclude is required.
 If only `exclude` is specified; include will default to the entire `document`.

 - A node, or
-- An array of arrays of [CSS selectors](./developer-guide.md#supported-css-selectors)
+- An array of Nodes or an array of arrays of [CSS selectors](./developer-guide.md#supported-css-selectors)
   - If the nested array contains a single string, that string is the CSS selector
   - If the nested array contains multiple strings
     - The last string is the final CSS selector